dreamcatcher-tech/network/Inbox/2023-01-06 0958 programming language with CAS as native.md

 We can provide a notion of this language on top of the blockchain system, but it would be faster if implemented natively.

 Perhaps IPORM can give us a form of this, but using functions inside JS.

+## Operations
+### Equality

+## Fetching
+Once have a handle on some content, could inflate it from anywhere.
+Store has special meaning as it depends on the amount of replication you want.
+We are basically moving all interpulse operations to be language features.